hvianna/audioMotion-analyzer/README.md

 If one or both of these are `undefined`, the analyzer will try to adjust to the container's width and/or height.
 If the container's width and/or height are 0 (inline elements), a reference size of **640 x 270 pixels** will be used to replace the missing dimension(s).
-This should be considered the minimum dimensions for proper visualization of all available modes with the LED effect on.
+This should be considered the minimum dimensions for proper visualization of all available modes with the [LED effect](#showleds-boolean) on.

 You can set both values at once using the [`setCanvasSize()`](#setcanvassize-width-height-) method.

-If you want the actual canvas dimensions, use `audioMotion.canvas.width` and `audioMotion.canvas.height`.
+?> You can read the actual canvas dimensions at any time directly from the [`canvas`](#canvas-htmlcanvaselement-object) object.

 ### `isFullscreen` *boolean* *(Read only)*